 More savory EGG dishes

-- Scramble with sausage and make some puff pastry pockets
+- Scramble with sausage and make some puff pastry breakfast

 - Wrap an egg mixture in prosciutto